1986 Maine gubernatorial election

 The 1986 Maine gubernatorial election took place on November 4, 1986.
 Incumbent Democratic Governor Joseph Brennan was term limited and ineligible to seek re-election.
 First district Congressman John McKernan defeated Democratic Party challenger James Tierney as well as former Republican turned Independent Sherry Huber and former Portland city manager John Menario, making McKernan the first Republican to win The Blaine House since 1962.

-Tierney, the sitting state Attorney General, won a crowded Democratic primary over state senators Severin Beliveau and William Diamond, as well as David Redmond, the chief of staff of incumbent governor Joseph E. Brennan.
+Tierney, the sitting state Attorney General, won a crowded Democratic primary over state senators Severin Beliveau and William Diamond, as well as David Redmond, the chief of staff of incumbent governor Joseph Brennan.
 McKernan faced only conservative activist Porter Leighton in the GOP primary, and dispatched him with relative ease.

 The three main issues during the campaign were: the future of the Maine Yankee Nuclear Power Plant in Wiscasset, economic development and McKernan's congressional record.

+As Brennan was term-limited and ineligible to seek office, this is the only Maine gubernatorial election between 1974 and 1994 in which he was not a candidate; he was an unsuccessful Democratic primary candidate in 1974, and would be the unsuccessful Democratic nominee in 1990 and 1994.

 Maine Yankee

 The future of the Maine Yankee nuclear power plant had been placed up for statewide referendum in 1980 and again in 1982.
 McKernan and Menario opposed the closure of Maine Yankee, while Tierney and Huber supported the efforts to close the plant in 1988.